The Clear Edge

 Compression Tactic 1: Document Service Delivery In 2 Weeks At $30K–$50K

-Start with a documentation sprint.
-Your goal is to write down every step of your delivery process in 2 weeks.
-Not perfect.
-Not pretty.
-Just complete.
+Start with a documentation sprint and aim to write down every step of your delivery process within 2 weeks—don’t worry about making it perfect or pretty, only about making it complete.

 Week 1–2: Pure Documentation